EMPOWER2024/prewebinars/scripts/README.md

 ## Overview
 Welcome to the EMPWR24 Datathon!
 In this guide, you will find instructions for setting up AWS CLI, obtaining temporary credentials, and uploading your data to the EMPWR24 S3 bucket.

-⚠️ **Note**: The credentials provided are valid for only 15 minutes, so make sure to upload your compressed data promptly after setting up your AWS CLI.
+⚠️ **Note**: The credentials provided are valid for only 60 minutes, so make sure to upload your compressed data promptly after setting up your AWS CLI.

 ## Requirements

-Before you begin, ensure the following:
+Before you begin, ensure the following (actually just google aws cli download and it will take you to their website):

 - **AWS CLI**: Installed on your system.
 If not, you can follow the [AWS CLI installation guide](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
 - **Curl**: Installed on your system (most Linux distributions should have `curl` pre-installed).